 The essence of professional nursing education lies in the integration of academic and clinical experience.
 Faculty are committed to a foundation of study grounded in arts, sciences, and humanities that leads to Interprofessional and nursing education.
 The acquisition of competency based knowledge, skills and attitudes prepare future nurses to meet the healthcare needs of a diverse population.
 Faculty believe that student centeredness is the cornerstone to optimal learning and are committed to a supportive, caring and interactive environment that takes into account the diversity of culture and experience that students bring to the learning situation.
 Learning is a collaborative process whereby students and faculty learn from each other, clients, peers, mentors, preceptors as well as other health care professionals.

-The Accelerated Bachelor of Science in Nursing (ABSN) is an academically rigorous 16-month professional program for highly motivated and committed students who already have a bachelors degree in a discipline other than nursing.
+The Accelerated Bachelor of Science in Nursing (ABSN) is an academically rigorous 16-month professional program for highly motivated and committed students who already have a bachelor’s degree in a discipline other than nursing.
 The ABSN program is designed to run continuously for 16 months and totals 69 credits.
-Entry to the program is predicated upon applicants having successfully completed a prior baccalaureate degree (not in nursing), completion of program pre-requisite course work within the previous 5 years,* a minimum GPA of 3.2 or higher in science and math, and achievement of other requirements for admission to the University.
+Entry to the program is predicated upon applicants having successfully completed a prior baccalaureate degree (not in nursing) with a recommended GPA of 3.2, satisfactory completion of program pre-requisite course work within the previous 5 years*, and achievement of other requirements for admission to the University.
 Background checks and certain health requirements are mandated by the University of New England and clinical partners who support experiential education within the program.
 The ABSN Program mirrors the Department of Nursing's vision, mission, philosophy and program outcomes for BSN education.

 Students build on previous academic foundations and are able to engage quickly in nursing course work and clinical experiences that emphasize clinical judgment, health and human functioning, care and therapeutics, person and environment and health care resources.
 Nursing skill laboratories combined with simulation, and clinical experiences occur in a variety of hospital and community settings.
 These settings, serving diverse populations, actualize the process of integrating theory to practice.
 Upon successful completion of the curriculum, The University of New England awards a Bachelor of Science in Nursing degree and students are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).